SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 3. Cost analysis

-   An index loopup on the inner relation has to be performed for every tuple of the outer relation, let's denote the cost of an index loopup with `c`, then the cost will be `n_tuple(outer) * c`.
+   An index lookup on the inner relation has to be performed for every tuple of the outer relation, let's denote the cost of an index lookup with `c`, then the cost will be `n_tuple(outer) * c`.

    > `c` varies from cases to cases, see section 15.3 for details.